-- 1. Replace the AppConnect.framework bundle in the project folder. - 2.
-If you are using the AppConnectExtension.framework, replace the AppConnectExtension.framework bundle in the project folder. - 3.
+- 1. Replace the AppConnect.framework bundle in the project folder with the AppConnect.xcframework bundle. - 2.
+If you are using the AppConnectExtension.framework, replace the AppConnectExtension.framework bundle in the project folder with the AppConnectExtension.xcframework bundle. - 3.
 Declare the alt-appconnectURL scheme in your app's Info.plist as another allowed URL scheme.
-See Upgrade tasks.
+See Declare the AppConnect URL schemes as allowed. - 4.
+Exclude build phases that used to the run post_embed_actions.sh script after the Embed Frameworks build phase.

-If your SDK at a version prior to 4.0, see the task list in the following table.
+If your SDK is at a version prior to 4.0, do the following: